-Child's Name Date of Child's Placement with You Child's DCYF Worker Date of This Report 1. with you, have you noticed any changes in your foster child's behavior, sical health?
-If so, please describe these changes.
-2. ild's overall health since being placed in your home?
-Are there any chronic recent changes?
+Child's DCYF Worker

+Date of This Report

+- 1. Since coming to live with you, have you noticed any changes in your foster child's behavior, emotional state or physical health?
+If so, please describe these changes. - 2.
+How is your foster child's overall health since being placed in your home?
+Are there any chronic medical conditions or recent changes?
 When was the child last seen by a physician?
-Were there?
-3. How is your foster ch ild doing in school or daycare?
-4. How does your foster child react before and after visits with his/her birth family?
-5. ortunity to observe family visitation?
-If so, please note your observations child's interaction with his/her birth family.
-6. Please describe overal l, how you feel your foster child is doing.
-7. .
+Were there any recommendations? - 3.
+How is your foster child doing in school or daycare? - 4.
+How does your foster child react before and after visits with his/her birth family? - 5.
+Have you had the opportunity to observe family visitation?
+If so, please note your observations relative to your foster child's interaction with his/her birth family. - 6.
+Please describe overall, how you feel your foster child is doing. - 7.
 What concerns do you have for this child?
-Have you had the opportunity to attend Team Meetings to raise these concerns?
-8. ot happen for this child, are you interested in making a permanent ild through adoption or guardianship?
-Foster F Parent Name (please parent Name) rint) Contact Phone Number Foster Pa arent Signature Date
+Have you had the opportunity to attend Team Meetings to raise these concerns? - 8.
+If reunification does not happen for this child, are you interested in making a permanent commitment to the child through adoption or guardianship?

+Foster Parent Name (please print) Contact Phone Number